mirsimko/auau200GeVRun14/README.md

                 - University of Science and Technology, China
                 - Purdue University,
                 - Pusan National University, South Korea
+		- Nuclear Physics Institute of the Czech Academy of Sciences, Czech Republic

 ### Introduction and how to:
 [PicoHfLib](https://drupal.star.bnl.gov/STAR/system/files/2016-06-01-Jochen-Mustafa_0.pdf)